ludovicm67/simple-js/README.md

 It can be useful, when you find a problem, and need to find the original repository to open an issue and/or to contribute in other ways.

-This component is very small, so if you want to add a new one, just copy this one, remove special content and add your stuff !
+This component is very small, so if you want to add a new one, just copy this one, remove special content and add your stuff!

-## Bugs ?
+## Bugs?

-This library is very young, so it may not be perfect for the moment.
+This library is very young, so it might not be perfect for the moment.

 You can fork and contribute to this repository by correcting some bugs or adding new components, or just open an issue here https://github.com/ludovicm67/simple-js/issues :wink: